19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (2) Without prejudice to the generality of subsection (1), such regulations may provide for —

-(a) the criteria to be satisfied by an eligible member and the waiver of any such criteria by the Board;
+(a) the criteria to be satisfied by an eligible member and the waiver of the whole or any part of any such criteria, by the Board or such other person as may be prescribed in those regulations;

+[Act 24 of 2013 wef 01/01/2014]

 (b) the terms and conditions of the Scheme;